-Tooele City has recently rezoned various properties to the MR-16 Multi-Family Residential zone permitting up to sixteen units per acre and the MR-16 Multi-Family Residential zone permitting up to 16 units per acre.
-Tooele City has recently created new multi-family residential zones to allow a greater variety of MR densities and products.
+Also, Tooele City has recently created new multi-family residential zones to allow a greater variety of MR densities and products (see Ordinance 2022-22, approved July 6, 2022).
 These new zoning districts are the MR-12 and the MR-20 Multi-Family Residential zones in addition to the existing MR-8 and MR-16 Multi-Family Residential zoning districts.

-Tooele City has enacted an ordinance allowing residential special districts (RSD), essentially zoning districts in which the terms are negotiated based on ordinance parameters, developer requests, and City requirements, which may include affordable housing.
+Tooele City has enacted an ordinance allowing residential special districts (RSD), essentially zoning districts in which the terms are negotiated based on ordinance parameters, developer requests, and City requirements, which may include flexible high-density arrangements and affordable housing (see Ordinance 2021-27, approved July 21, 2021).